 - If the tooth is damaged but the root of the tooth is still intact, a crown can be used to restore the tooth.

 - If the tooth is too decayed to hold a filling, we can preserve the remaining tooth structure by placing a dental crown.

 - If only a portion of the tooth requires tooth extraction, a crown may still save the portion of the tooth that lies beneath the gumline.

-A bridge is simply a false tooth (pontic) that is anchored in place by being fused to one or two crowns placed on the adjacent teeth.
-If a tooth is missing (not simply damaged), a pair of crowns placed on adjacent teeth can be used as anchors for a false tooth to fill in, or bridge, the gap.
+A bridge is simply a false tooth, or a “pontic,” that is anchored in place by being fused to one or two crowns placed on the adjacent teeth.
+If a tooth is completely missing, a pair of crowns placed on adjacent teeth can be used as anchors for a false tooth to fill in, or bridge, the gap.